larytet/YALAS/README.md

 # Yet another Linux audit system

+YALAS has two components - a kernel driver and a user space code taking care of the behaviour model.
+YALAS learns what is the "correct behaviour" when the container is under the system test/unitest.
+YALAS automatically generates a set of rules which describe the expected behaviour.
+In the production environment the tool alerts the administrator if the behaviour deviates from the the previously observed behaviour (breaks the rules).
+Yes, YALAS is as good as it sounds.

 The code base is producton grade and ready for deployment.
 If your company needs this tool do not hesitate to contact me via [issues](https://github.com/larytet/YALAS/issues) or [LinkedIn](https://www.linkedin.com/in/arkadymiasnikov/).

-# What it does

-The tool learns what is the "correct behavior" when the container is under the system test/unitest.
-The tool creates a set of rules which describe the correct behavior.
-In the production environment the tool alerts the administrator if the behavior deviates from the the previously observed behavior (breaks the rules).

 # Goals